 Know that some of your customers might need to earn money on the side before they can save up.
 How can your business help?
 Consider yarn loyalty programs for your knitters, or offer dedicated workspaces for your freelance writer clients in your coffee shop.
 Support them as they build their side business, and they’ll never forget you.

 Your Customers Want to Reduce Stress

+Stress is a big concern for modern-day life and everyone everywhere wants to reduce it wherever they can.
+Therapy is on the rise, as is the amount of people looking up a marijuana dispensary for CBD products that are known to combat stress.
 Stress reduction is a lofty goal, and you can support it by making your customer experience as stress-free and enjoyable as possible during the holiday rush.

 “During stressful times, it is incredibly important for brands to step up and reduce as much customer stress as they can.
 Instead of adding to the mounting piles of things a person needs to deal with, companies should aim to simplify and reduce the load,” explains Blake Morgan, author of “The Customer Of The Future: 10 Guiding Principles For Winning Tomorrow’s Business.”

 After the holidays die down, don’t let up on exceptional customer service.
 Ensure that your website is working and that consumers can find what they want.
 Reach out in person if customers express frustration either in real time or on social media.
 Ensure you have enough staff to treat your customers right.